I meet most men that I date online.

 - His kids will come first.
 He can’t provide the kind of spontaneity you might crave.
 Even with planning, expect cancellations if his child isn’t feeling well or needs him at the last minute.

 - His kids might not accept you at first.
 It’s nothing personal.
 Just be yourself and give them time to warm up to you.

 - Eventually, you’ll probably have to interact with his kids’ mom.
 This can be stressful depending on the circumstances of the former relationship.

 - If he has full physical custody and his children are young, it will be hard to have alone time with him.

-Emma’s takeaway: Her final word on dating a man with kids
+Bottom line: Emma’s final word on dating a man with kids

-If you find yourself dating a man with kids, remember that he is an individual who is juggling parenthood with his desire to date, he may or may not want more kids, and he may prioritize his kids over you — at least for now.
+If you find yourself dating a man with kids, remember that he is juggling parenthood with his desire to date, he may or may not want more kids, and he may prioritize his kids over you — at least for now.

 You may be hesitant to date a guy with children but find yourself surprised by this new relationship with both him and his children — or you may be satisfied with spending time alone with him during the time his kids are with their mom, and keeping that part of his life separate.

 When dating a man with kids, be open to some magic, while also honoring your own dating goals and feelings — pretty much like every other relationship.

 No. But once the relationship becomes a serious, long-term commitment, the relationship should come before the kids' every whim.
 However, child wellbeing is first.